google/neural-tangents/README.md

 * All layers with trainable parameters use the _NTK parameterization_ by default (see [[10]](#5-neural-tangent-kernel-convergence-and-generalization-in-neural-networks-neurips-2018-arthur-jacot-franck-gabriel-clément-hongler), Remark 1).
 However, Dense and Conv layers also support the _standard parameterization_ via a `parameterization` keyword argument. <!-- TODO(jaschasd) add link to note deriving NTK for standard parameterization -->
 * `nt.stax` and `jax.experimental.stax` may have different layers and options available (for example `nt.stax` layers support `CIRCULAR` padding, but only `NHWC` data format).

-### Python 2
+### Python 2 is not supported
-We will be dropping python 2 support before 2020.
+We only support versions of Python 3 supported by [JAX](https://github.com/google/jax).

 ## Training dynamics of wide but finite networks